sinanshamsudheen/Obsidian/PYQ QnA master prompt for perplexity.md

     - **Answer:**

-        - 6 to 8 clear bullet points.
+        - 6 to 8 clear bullet points, each bullet point should have atleast 15-20 words.

         - Write in simple, exam-ready English.